murderbeard/com.moz.denon/README.md

 For changelogs please visit: https://github.com/murderbeard/com.moz.denon

+## Version 1.1.6
+* Deleted devices are handled correctly.
+All running tasks are killed and callbacks cleared.
+Before deleted devices would linger due to status and command timeouts.

 ## Version 1.1.5
 * Volume clamping added (both in app.json and ensuring it in device.js).